luoyetx/JDA/README.md

 ### Attention

-It's a shame that I still not get a fully trained model now.
-There is many detailed problems of JDA algorithm which need to be discussed.
-My code may have some hidden bugs.
 Welcome any bug report and any question or idea through the [issues](https://github.com/luoyetx/JDA/issues).

 ### QQ Group